namjitharavind/student-service/README.md

 # Student Service

 ### Student management system is a collection of microservice applications to full fill the school fee collection of multiple schools.
+All the microservice are easily scalable , fault tolerant and fault resilient.

 ![img_6.png](img_6.png)